13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 • Make that the last thing you do at night a first thing in the morning

-The only downside is that you’ll likely be roasting as you go to bed and still wake up freezing.
+The downside is that you’ll likely be roasting as you go to bed and still wake up freezing.

 The best size wood/logs tend to be between 6 and 6.5 inches long.